 Online scheduling through the Portal is currently available only for asymptomatic COVID testing.
 To avoid spreading infection, symptomatic students cannot be tested in the area reserved for students without symptoms and must speak with a telephone triage nurse to schedule an appointment.

+All other appointments must scheduled by calling the Telephone Triage Nurse at 865-974-5080.
 Drop-in or walk-in assessments are not permitted at this time.
 Visits to the Student Health Center are by appointment only.
-All appointments must scheduled by calling the Telephone Triage Nurse at 865-974-5080.
-Appointments can’t be scheduled through the Patient Portal at this time.

 Depending on the severity of your health concern, the Telephone Triage Nurse may advise you to be seen through the UT Medical Center Emergency Room.

-During the COVID19 pandemic, you are required to fill out forms via the Patient Portal prior to each visit to the Student Health Center.
+During the COVID19 pandemic, you are required to upload a front and back copy of your insurance card using the upload tab in the Patient Portal.
+All paperwork is now done electronically and must be filled via the Patient Portal prior to each visit to the Student Health Center.

-If you have recently participated in campus saliva testing, you should wait at least 3-4 days before requesting an Everlywell COVID19 at home self-testing kit from the Health Center.
-If saliva testing indicates additional testing is recommended for your area, you will be contacted by a Health Center representative to schedule testing to be performed by Health Center staff.
-If you have not been contacted by the Health Center for additional testing 3-4 days after providing a saliva sample, you may then schedule an appointment to pick up a COVID19 Self-Testing Kit at the Health Center by calling the Telephone Triage Line at 865-974-5080.
+If you have recently participated in campus saliva testing, wait at least 3-4 days before requesting an Everlywell COVID19 at home self-testing kit from the Health Center.
+If saliva testing indicates you require a follow-up nasal swab test, you will be contacted by a Health Center representative to schedule testing to be performed by Health Center staff.
+If you have not been contacted by the Health Center for additional testing 3-4 days after providing a saliva sample, you may then pickup a self-testing kit from the Health Center.
 Kits will be distributed between the hours of 10am-2pm Mon-Fri.
-Self-testing kits are voluntary, however you must submit a Self-Isolation form prior to picking up your kit.
+Self-testing kits are voluntary, and you must submit a Self-Isolation form and Consent form through the portal prior to picking up your kit.